Baihetan Dam: History

 In June 1959, an on-site survey was conducted at Qiaojia by a domestic expert group and a Czechoslovak expert group and, consequently, the future site for the Baihetan Power Station was selected.
 However, the breaking down of relations during the Sino-Soviet split in 1962, resulted in the survey team being withdrawn.
-The beginning of China's “Cultural Revolution" also saw the construction plans becoming shelved for many years.
+The beginning of China's "Cultural Revolution" also saw the construction plans becoming shelved for many years.

 Surveying of the dam site was restarted in 1992.
 In 2008, the original plan for the construction of Baihetan Hydropower Station, was formally started.
 In December 2008, the Baihetan site began construction.
 The dam was originally scheduled to be constructed between 2009 and 2018.
 The Jinsha River became officially closed in November 2014.

 On August 3, 2017, construction of the main dam was officially started.
 The manufacturing of the first water guiding mechanism in the Baihetan Hydro-generator units was completed in Harbin, where it both passed inspection and was awarded approval on October 27, 2018.
 The first 1,000 MW turbine runner was completed at Dongfang Electric's Baihetan Runner Processing Plant on January 12, 2019.

 An opening ceremony took place on February 5, 2021, and storage of water behind the dam commenced on April 7 of the same year, and by April 24, the water storage elevation of the hydro plant had risen over 720 meters.
 On June 28, 2021, the Baihetan Dam began generating electricity, when the project's first two turbines started operating.
 The third turbine followed in July and the fourth in November of the same year.
 On 20 December 2022, the formal completion of Baihetan Hydropower Station was achieved when the final hydro-generating unit was connected to the grid and began producing power.

 Experts have noted the 4-year construction period as being exceptionally fast for a project of its type.

 Power generation

 The facility generates power by utilizing 16 turbines, each with a generating capacity of 1.0 GW, taking the generating capacity to 16,000 MW.
 In terms of generating capacity, it is the second largest hydroelectric power plant in the world, after the Three Gorges Dam.
-It is estimated to generate 62.44 terawatt-hours (TWh) annually and will save about 90.45 million tons of coal per year and consequently reduce annual carbon emissions by 248.4 million tonnes.
+It is estimated to generate 62.44 terawatt-hours (TWh) annually and will save about 90 million tons of coal per year and consequently reduce annual carbon emissions by 248 million tonnes.

+As of 2021, each of the 1,000 MW turbines are the biggest in the world.
+A turbine/generator assembly is 50 meters high and weighs 7,500 tons, and produces 24 kV.

-The dam is supported by an substation in Butuo County which converts the 500 kV AC generated to 800 kV DC for long distance transmission.
-It is claimed to be the largest in the world with an area of 62 ha.
+The dam is supported by a substation in Butuo County which converts the 500 kV AC generated to 800 kV DC for long distance transmission.
+It is claimed to be the largest substation in the world with an area of 62 ha.